Mongark/superagent/docs/knowledge-base.md

 ### Emergence
 In philosophy, systems theory, science, and art, *emergence* occurs when an entity is observed to have properties its parts do not have on their own, properties or behaviors that emerge only when the parts interact in a wider whole.

+## Personal Definitons

+### Purely Algorithmic Perspective
+When one sees an algorithm in relation to how it affects data, rather than its more specific application.
+It generalizes an algorithm such that it can be applied on other use cases.